wp-plugins/multi-rating/readme.txt

 == Changelog ==

+= 3.2 =
+* Refactored save rating restrictions to allow using cookies and or an IP address within a specified time in hours
+* Added edit_ratings capability to allow Editor role to be able to edit ratings

 = 3.1.5 =
 * Removed undefined PHP variable notice in plugin settings page

 = 3.1.4 =
-* Fixed auto placement issue - undefined content in mrp_can_apply_filter
+* Fixed auto placement issue - undefined content in mr_can_apply_filter

 = 3.1.3 =
 * Added settings to upload your own star rating images to use instead of Font Awesome star icons